datalab-dev/graves-endocrine_surgeons/README.md

 ```
 data/                                         Data sets
+documentation                                 Documentation for the workflow and methods used in the analysis
+literature                                    Published papers related to the work at hand
 support_documents/                            Project proposal, collaboration agreement, scoping document, etc.
 weekly_updates/                               Weekly progress reports from the DataLab team
 meeting_notes_graves_2022_endocrine_surgery   Running meeting notes